NREL/ssc/datadictionary.md

 true if the SGS diameters and wall thicknesses parameters should be used instead of calculating them.
 (Note that the SGS lengths are always input). [^](#toc)

 ### custom_tes_p_loss
-true if the TES piping losses should be calculated using the TES pipe lengths and combined minor loss coefficients (k_TES_col, k_TES_gen, and k_TES_bypass) or false if using the pumping power parameters on the parasitics page.
+true if the TES piping losses should be calculated using the TES pipe lengths and minor loss coefficients (k_tes_loss_coeffs) or false if using the pumping power parameters on the parasitics page.
 Default = false. [^](#toc)

 ### has_hot_tank_bypass
 true if the solar field bypass valve causes the field htf to bypasses just the hot tank (and power block and auxiliary boiler) and enter the cold tank before flowing back to the field.
 Value is false if the bypass valve bypasses both the hot and cold tank.
 Default = false. [^](#toc)